floatpigeon/Hybrid_Astar-for-Navigation/README.md

 This is a navigation system learning project

 I use it for
-* storage my code
+* Storage my code of Navigation Learning
-* learn git
+* Learn git
-* do something interesting
+* Try something interesting

-use Clangd
+Use Clangd

-command:

-cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..
+STEP 1:

+* finish the Hybrid Astar, now can find path on 2D map
+* use mordern c++ instead of c++98 which taught in univercity class

+NEXT:
+* I want to learn and program with multithreading
+* for outputting log, for recording